• Skip to primary navigation

 The appeal to using seitan, rather than tofu or tempeh, is that its texture is much more like meat than the others.
 Further, it can be very affordable and is relatively easy to prepare.

-No matter the form you buy, there’s no need to press or drain pre-packaged seitan, nor do you need to marinate it for long periods of time.
-It soaks up the flavor of whatever sauce you’re using in your dish very easily.
+No matter the form you buy, there’s no need to press or drain pre-packaged seitan, nor do you need to marinate it for long periods.
+It soaks up the flavor of whatever sauce you use in your dish very easily.

 How to Use Store-Bought seitan

-If adding to a dish like a chili, stir-fry, or stew, treat it as if it were cooked meat.
-It won’t need a lot of time to take on the flavor of the dish.
+If adding to a dish like chili, stir-fry, or stew, treat it as if it were cooked meat.
+It won’t need much time to take on the dish’s flavor.

-If you’re looking to be a bit more adventurous, give homemade seitan a try.
+If you want to be a bit more adventurous, try homemade seitan.
 Grab a bag of vital wheat gluten from the store* and follow a simple recipe, such as this one from Bob’s Red Mill.

 Seitan – Protein Packed Meat Alternative Article